RolandWukovits/AC-Powerwall/README.md

 - diverse male, female headers and sockets

 The controller is switching:
-- 3 battery chargers (AC small vehicle chargers (max 10A on AC side), use 2 different power outputs (optimal is if Charger 1 power has half output of Charger 2), Charger 3 is optional, and is creating a virtual Charger together with Charger 2)
+- 2 or 3 battery chargers (AC small vehicle chargers (max 10A on AC side), use 2 different power outputs (optimal is if Charger 1 power has half output of Charger 2), Charger 3 is optional, and is creating a virtual Charger together with Charger 2)
 - 1 inverter via DC-contactor, including a precharge bypass
 - Fans